-Our Catholic belief in the Ascension could appear as nothing more than an historical remembrance of Jesus' final departure from this earthly existence.
+Our Catholic belief in the ascension could appear as nothing more than a historical remembrance of Jesus' final departure from this earthly existence.
 As such, its relevance to our lives today might seem marginal at best.
-Nothing could be farther from the truth.
-In fact, the Ascension is a crucial dimension of the saving plan of God which we refer to as the Paschal Mystery.
-Theologically, the Ascension is expressive of our conviction that Christ's death has saving ramifications for us.
-Moreover, it explains how it is that we can and must experience Christ's presence to and in the church in a totally new way in the post-resurrection era.
+Nothing could be further from the truth.
+In fact, the ascension is a crucial dimension of the saving plan of God which we refer to as the paschal mystery.
+Theologically, the ascension is expressive of our conviction that Christ's death has saving ramifications for us.
+Moreover, it explains how it is that we can and must experience Christ's presence to and in the Church in a totally new way in the post-resurrection era.